insilichem/biometall/README.rst

 Documentation is available at `this webpage <https://biometall.readthedocs.io/en/latest/>`_.

+Installation instructions are available at `this webpage <https://biometall.readthedocs.io/en/latest/installation.html>`_.

 If you need help with BioMetAll, please use the `issues page <https://github.com/insilichem/biometall/issues>`_ of this GitHub repository.
 You can drop me a message at `joseemilio.sanchez@uab.cat <mailto:joseemilio.sanchez@uab.cat>`_ too.

 License